FallenFoil/Language-Processing/README.md

 #  Language-Processing

-3 Exercises using 3 tools for language processing.
+Three Exercises using 3 tools for language processing.

 ## Tools